Health insurance in Morocco

 What vaccinations should I have before leaving for Morocco?

-Before leaving for Morocco, it’s important to keep your vaccination record up to date, including booster doses forhepatitis A andhepatitis b.
-You’ll also need to be vaccinated against rabies and typhoid, and Morocco has no cases of malaria.
-No vaccinations are compulsory, but it is impossible to enter this country without an international vaccination booklet certifying that you are correctly vaccinated.
+Before leaving for Morocco, it’s important to keep your vaccination record up to date.
+In particular, have your booster doses forhepatitis A andhepatitis B. You should also be vaccinated against rabies and typhoid.
+Note, however, that Morocco has no cases of malaria.
+No vaccinations are therefore required.
+However, it is impossible to enter this country without an international vaccination certificate attesting that you are properly vaccinated.

 Paramedical care in Morocco

-You can easily access any type of paramedical care in Morocco’s major cities.
-There are many specialists who will be able to take care of you.
-To choose them, we again recommend that you ask around or ask your embassy.
-Here are some examples of average consultation costs for certain paramedical professionals in Morocco:
+So you’ll have easy access to any kind of paramedical care in Morocco’s major cities.
+In fact, there are many specialists who can take care of you.
+To choose one, we recommend that you ask around or contact your embassy.
+Here are some examples of average costs for consultations with certain paramedical professionals in Morocco:

 Maternity in Morocco

-Are you in Morocco for an indefinite period or an expatriate who is pregnant and wondering where to spend your maternity leave?
+Are you pregnant in Morocco and wondering where to spend your maternity leave?
 Between your home country and Morocco?
-In this article, you’ll learn everything there is to know about what it’s like to have a baby in a private clinic in Morocco.
+We’ll tell you everything you need to know about maternity care in Morocco in a private clinic.

 Pregnancy follow-up in a private clinic is very similar to pregnancy follow-up in Europe.
-A wide range of tests will be carried out to check the child’s health throughout the pregnancy.
-What may change a little is that the gynecologist may be able to perform the ultrasound himself or herself, and may also have his or her own ultrasound equipment.
+In fact, you’ll be asked to undergo a wide range of tests to check on your child’s health throughout the pregnancy.
+What’s more, the gynecologist may be able to perform the ultrasound scans himself.
+He may also have his own ultrasound equipment.

-Please note that midwifery is virtually non-existent in Morocco, so you’ll have to look for someone specialized in childbirth preparation yourself, as you won’t find a midwife who can prepare you for childbirth in the clinic.
+However, the profession of midwife is virtually non-existent in Morocco.
+So you’ll have to find your own specialist in childbirth preparation.
+In fact, you won’t find a midwife who can prepare you for childbirth in the clinic.

-Your gynecologist, who has been with you since the beginning of your pregnancy, will assist you during the birth and is used to working in the clinic where you will give birth.
+In addition, the gynecologist who has been with you since the beginning of your pregnancy will assist you during the birth.
+This is also the gynecologist who is accustomed to working in the clinic where you will give birth.

 C-sections are very common in Morocco, so don’t be surprised if you’re offered one as a matter of course.
-We recommend that you specify very clearly to your gynecologist whether you want a natural vaginal delivery or an epidural, etc…
+We therefore recommend that you specify to your gynecologist whether you wish to give birth vaginally, naturally, with an epidural, etc…

-A Caesarean delivery is twice or even three times more expensive than a vaginal delivery.
-Here’s an idea of the cost of a maternity ward in Morocco in a private clinic (including delivery, room, care and pediatrician):
+A Caesarean delivery costs twice or even three times as much as a vaginal delivery, for example.
+Here is an idea of the cost of a maternity ward in Morocco in a private clinic (including delivery, room, care and pediatrician):

 Why should I take out private international health insurance in Morocco?

 You can join the Moroccan AMO, but this coverage is not sufficient, as it only covers you in the public health sector, and at low rates.
-You will need to take out additional supplementary insurance to cover the cost of private healthcare in Morocco.
-A private international health insurance policy will cover you at better rates, even abroad.
+You’ll also need to take out additional insurance to cover the cost of private healthcare in Morocco.
+While private health insurance in Morocco will cover you at better rates, even internationally.

 With insurance like GoldExpat, your healthcare will be reimbursed even in the private health sector.
 Our insurance will also cover the cost of repatriation to another country to treat an illness that cannot be treated in Morocco.
 This is essential in Morocco, where the quality and diversity of care on offer is limited, even in the private sector.